 Dr Aude le Guennec, SoTD

-As a lecturer and researcher in Design anthropology, Aude's engagement with the public as users, as well as makers of their material environment is core to her academic practice.
-She is interested in the creation of platforms to facilitate the interaction with an audience of users, to encourage them to reflect and to create from this dialogue.
+As a researcher in design anthropology with a background as a museum keeper, Aude's engagement with the public as users, as well as makers of their material environment is core to her academic practice.
+Specialising in children’s material culture, she has explored inclusive ways to engage with young people.
+She is interested in story-telling as a platform to facilitate the interactions with audiences of users, to encourage a reflection on their narratives, and to create from this dialogue.

 Prof Heather McGregor, SoSS

 Heather is the Executive Dean of EBS, and is an experienced writer and broadcaster, including writing for the Financial Times for 17 years.
 She is also the founder of the Taylor Bennett Foundation, which works to promote diversity in the communications industry.

 Mary has vast experience in engaging with our communities throughout the life cycle of research, to identify the research question, co-develop research, involve participants in the research project, consult the public and ask them to interact with what we have done, and inform and disseminate our research.

 Beth has extensive experience of engaging directly with the public and via online avenues, educating and challenging the public and raising the quality of public and media debate.
 She is keen to maximise the capacity of Heriot-Watt staff to meaningfully contribute to public debate and social change.